samkwak188/Image-Crawler-with-Face-detection/README.md

 - 🔍 Multi-keyword search support
 - 🖼️ Portrait-oriented image filtering (aspect ratio 1:1 to 1:1.3)
-- 🌐 Korean language support
+- 🌐 language support : Keyword can be in both English and Korean
 - ⚫️ Automatic black and white conversion
 - 📏 Minimum size requirements for quality control
 - 🚫 Duplicate image detection